LIRIDE-UdeS/city_downscaling/Step_1/README.md

 3. Environmental matrix (S)
 4. Characterization matrix (C)

 These matrices must be generated using an MRIO model and placed in a folder named 1_Loading_the_data_files/ prior to running the notebook.
-For the Quebec case study, [OpenIO-Canada](https://github.com/CIRAIG/OpenIO-Canada) was used.
+For the Province of Quebec (Canada) case study, [OpenIO-Canada](https://github.com/CIRAIG/OpenIO-Canada) was used.